snoopy/textadept-hydra/README.md

 where

-- _key_ is the key that will trigger the action
+- _key_ is the key that will trigger the action.
-- _msg_ is the text that will be displayed in any help messages in the status bar
+- _msg_ is the text that will be displayed in help messages in the status bar.
+  This text is optional in a top-level hydra key binding.
-- _action_ is either a Textadept function call, or another hydra key binding
+- _action_ is either a Textadept function call, or another hydra key binding.
 - `persistent` is optional.
-If set to `true`, the hydra will remain active
+If set to `true`, the hydra will remain active after the action is performed.